On the Job (miniseries)

 On the Job is a six-part Philippine miniseries created by Erik Matti and Michiko Yamamoto for HBO Asia Originals.
-It was adapted from the two On the Job films: the 2013 film and its sequel The Missing 8, both of which are directed by Matti.
-Additionally, the first two episodes are a re-edited and remastered version of the first film.
+It was adapted from the two On the Job films: the 2013 film and its sequel The Missing 8, both of which are directed by Matti; the first two episodes are a recut of the first film.

 It premiered on HBO Go on September 12, 2021.

 Premise

 An official premise from HBO Go:

 On The Job centers around crime syndicates that temporarily release contracted prison inmates to carry out political assassinations for those in power, except that the crime syndicates are run by politicians.